- The Pros and Cons of Negative Language in Policy Governance

 Boards are no different.
 They are teams.
 They need someone from the outside to provide a game plan for the team and the perspective that challenges the team to be the very best it can be.

 Great coaches make sure great players develop great habits.
 Then great players make great teams where winning becomes a culture.
-If your team is committed to make great governance a culture, The Governance Coach wants to help you reach that goal.
-We start where you are, and walk with you on the journey, providing expert coaching and practical resources.
+If your team is committed to make great governance a culture, Ted wants to help you reach that goal.
+He starts with where you are, and helps you to get to where you need to be.